-Which store has the best deals?
+Which store has the best deals on HDMI cables?
 Which Web site has the best selection?
-Which cable is right for your TV?
+Which HDMI cable is right for your TV?

 Answers to these questions, and more, in the definitive (if I do say so myself) HDMI cable buyers guide:

-Cheap cables will produce the exact same picture and sound quality as expensive cables.
-Check out our HDMI cable trilogy: "Why all HDMI cables are the same," "Why all HDMI cables are the same, Part 2," and "Still more reasons why all HDMI cables are the same."
-These articles explain how HDMI cables work, and why by their very nature, you're either getting a perfect image, or no image at all.
+First off, cheap cables will produce the exact same picture and sound quality as expensive cables.
+Check out our HDMI cable trilogy: "Why all HDMI cables are the same," "Why all HDMI cables are the same, Part 2," "Still more reasons why all HDMI cables are the same" and "4K HDMI cables are nonsense."
+These articles go into extensive detail about how HDMI cables work, and why by their very nature, you're either getting a perfect image, or no image at all.

 When it comes to TVs, there are four kinds of HDMI cables: